Problem-solving is a great skill to have

 In addition to the six modules taken for A-level, students will follow another six for Further Mathematics.
 (Further Mathematics will be assessed by examinations).

+Please click here for a course leaflet.
 If you would like further information about this subject please contact the Head of Mathematics, Mrs S Martin at: